Optimizing resource efficiencies for scalable full-stack quantum computers: Introduction

-As an important outcome, we propose and analyze quantum resource efficiencies as ratios between the metric of computing performance and the resource cost.
+As an important outcome, we analyze quantum resource efficiencies as ratios between the metric of computing performance and the resource cost.
 Different efficiencies can be defined, depending on the metric and the resource(s) of interest.
 Some permit the benchmarking of different qubit technologies or computing architectures.
 Others allow a comparison between quantum and classical processors, and to define a quantum advantage from the resource perspective, which can further boost practical interest in quantum computers.
-In the example of Shor's algorithm considered below, our calculations single out regimes of quantum energy advantage over classical supercomputers for problem sizes still accessible by such supercomputers, and include cases where the quantum computer takes a longer time to complete the calculation.
-These results show that the energy advantage is reached in different regimes than the computational advantage, providing a reason {\it per se} to build quantum computers.
+Focusing on the example of Shor's algorithm to break RSA encryption, our calculations single out regimes of quantum energy advantage over classical supercomputers for problem sizes still accessible by such supercomputers, including in cases where the quantum computer takes more time to do the job than the supercomputer.
+These results show that the energy advantage is reached in different regimes than the computational advantage, providing a new and so far overlooked potential practical reason to build quantum computers.